cerebralideas/standards-of-practice/README.md

-# Consumer Web Account Servicing's Standards of Practice
+# Consumer Experience Platform (CXP) for Web's Standards of Practice

 Software engineering at scale can be just as much a war of attrition against a sometimes insurmountable mountain of frustration as it is a test of raw dev skill.
 If we are to "raise the bar" for our collective engineering effort, we need to consciously remove as many of these frustrations as possible.